nudles/nudles.github.io/source/index.md

 # Recent News

+* Jan, 2020.
+A survey paper on 5G is accepted by TKDE.
+* Jan, 2020.
+Our SIGMOD Record paper (2016) has been updated to the [third version](https://arxiv.org/abs/1906.08986) with many recent papers cited.
 * Dec, 2019.
 Two papers are accepted to [ICLR 2020](https://iclr.cc/Conferences/2020).
 * Nov, 2019.
 I attended [CNA938 TechTalk](https://www.channelnewsasia.com/news/cna938) for a live radio interview about Apache SINGA and the applications.
 * Nov, 2019.
 Three papers are accepted to [AAAI 2020](https://aaai.org/Conferences/AAAI-20/).